 But before we dive in, have you checked out my Ultimate First-Timers Guide to Verona, Italy?
 It includes everything you need to know about getting around, must-visit spots.

-Verona At a Glance
+Verona in a nutshell

 Verona’s city center is just a 15-minute walk from the train station, and it’s an easy, flat route.
 Follow the Google Map below to reach Piazza Bra, home to the iconic Arena di Verona.